oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Related issues (you might like to tackle a few of these, in order to get a feel for the domain):**
 * [#4122](https://github.com/oppia/oppia/issues/4122): refactor the startup scripts so that Karma tests run with minimal downloads.
 * [#4119](https://github.com/oppia/oppia/issues/4119): ensure that the linter script diffs correctly.
-* [#4044](https://github.com/oppia/oppia/issues/4044): fix flakiness in e2e tests.
 * [#3905](https://github.com/oppia/oppia/issues/3905): add lint checks for common coding issues arising in code reviews.
 * [#1977](https://github.com/oppia/oppia/issues/1977): lint CSS files
 * [#1736](https://github.com/oppia/oppia/issues/1736): make Protractor tests also run on Firefox in Travis.

 **Notes:**
-* Some lint checks are harder to implement than others.
-Proposals should enumerate the different ways to handle lint checks, and systematically explain how to implement the known issues.
-A starter list is provided in #3905, but it is not exhaustive, and strong proposals would extend this list with other issues that commonly arise in reviews.
+* The overall goal of this project is to automate as much of the development workflow as possible.
+There should be a noticeable improvement in the dev experience when this project is completed (e.g. in terms of review turnaround times and developers getting quick feedback on their PRs).
 * A primary emphasis of this project is on developing repeatable processes that can run reliably, long after the GSoC project is over.
-Strong proposals will provide a coherent analysis and breakdown of each part of the project, and propose procedures for how to triage and handle new instances of each type of task going forward.
+Strong proposals will provide a coherent analysis and breakdown of each part of the project, and propose procedures for triaging and handling new instances of each type of task going forward.
 Most of the coding period will involve implementing these procedures.
+* Some lint checks are harder to implement than others.
+Proposals should enumerate different ways to handle lint checks, and systematically explain how to implement fixes for the known issues.
+A starter list is provided in #3905, but it is not exhaustive, and strong proposals would extend this list with other issues that commonly arise in code reviews.
 * In addition to the deliverables laid out above, proposers may optionally suggest and implement further improvements to the development workflow and review process.
 However, in general, such improvements should not supersede the core ones laid out above.
-* It might be a good idea to tackle one or two of the sub-issues in #3905 to become familiar with how the linting process works.
+* It might be a good idea to tackle one or two of the sub-issues in [#3905](https://github.com/oppia/oppia/issues/3905) to become familiar with how the linting process works.
 This might also help you write a more concrete proposal.
-* The overall goal of this project is to automate as much of the development workflow as possible.
-There should be a noticeable improvement in the dev experience when this project is completed (e.g. in terms of review turnaround times and developers getting quick feedback on their PRs).

 ### Rich-text-editor upgrade
-**Aim:** The aim of this project is to upgrade Oppia’s Rich Text Editor (RTE), which authors use to actually create lesson content.
-Our current RTE, based on [textAngular](http://textangular.com/), cannot render previews of certain “rich text components” during editing.
-For [example](https://github.com/oppia/oppia/issues/1933), if the creator adds a hyperlink, we want to display that link in the editor.
-The current editor can only show a generic link icon placeholder.
+**Aim:** The aim of this project is to upgrade Oppia’s Rich Text Editor (RTE), which authors use to create lesson content.
+Our current RTE, based on [textAngular](http://textangular.com/), cannot render previews of certain rich-text components during editing.
+For [example](https://github.com/oppia/oppia/issues/1933), if the creator adds a hyperlink, we want to display that link in the editor -- but the current editor can only show a generic link icon placeholder.
 The same issue exists with math equations, images, and the other rich text components.
 We want to upgrade our RTE to use [CKEditor](https://ckeditor.com/ckeditor-4/), which would allow us to actually render rich text components during editing, instead of having placeholders.
-This RTE upgrade may also include other improvements to the editing experience.
+This will result in an improvement to the lesson creation experience.

 **Skills/Knowledge Required**:
 * JavaScript